AmnaShahid987/Hybrid-Credit-Decisioning-Model/README.md

 # Hybrid-Credit-Decisioning-Model
-A hybrid model that contains psychometric data for customers with no credit history
+A hybrid model that contains financial data and psychometric data for customers with no credit history